GreatCowBASIC/Help/output/md/other_directives.md

 <tr class="even">
 <td style="text-align: left;"><p>#samevar</p></td>
 <td style="text-align: left;"><p>The compiler checks each item in the list to see which ones are implemented on the current microcontroller.<br />
-If any of the variables do not exist, the compiler will create a constant mapping to the name of the first parameter in the list of parameters that does exist. + If none of the variables exist the no constant is created.</p></td>
+If any of the variables do not exist, the compiler will create a constant mapping to the name of the first parameter in the list of parameters that does exist. + If none of the variables exist, no constant is created.</p></td>
 <td style="text-align: left;"><p>  #samevar CMCON, CMCON0, CMCONbob<br />
   #ifdef Var(CMCONbob)<br />
       CMCONbob = 7<br />